MRColorR/money4band/README.md

 ## Support the Projects 🫶

 Your contributions are vital in helping to sustain the development of open-source projects and tools made freely available to everyone.
-If you find value in my work and wish to show your support, kindly consider making a donation to one of the following cryptocurrency wallets:
+If you find value in my work and wish to show your support, kindly consider making a donation:

 ### Cryptocurrency Wallets